patcg/docs-and-reports/threat-model/readme.md

 ### 1.9 Operators of TEEs

 As a piece of hardware, TEEs will have an operator with access to the machine.
+(For example, this might be a cloud provider who offers a confidential computing product.)
 Depending on the specific hardware, there may be known vulnerabilities in which an attacker who only controls the operator can violate the obliviousness of client/user data.
 These attacks are outside this threat model, but are likely to inform specific web platform decisions about which instantiations of private computation to support.

 #### 1.9.1 Assets
 TODO